megangilpin/Sandwich/README.md

   - Export the ORM object in module.exports

 **Model Setup**
-1. Set up the sandwhich.js file the models folder with the following:
+1. Set up the sandwich.js file the models folder with the following:
-    1. Import orm.js into sandwhich.js
+    1. Import orm.js into sandwich.js
-    2. Code that will call the ORM functions using sandwhich specific input for the ORM
+    2. Code that will call the ORM functions using sandwich specific input for the ORM
     3. Export the sandwhich.js file

 **Controller Setup**
 1. Inside controllers folder create the following:
-    1. sandwhiches_controller.js importing Express and sandwhich.js and exproting the router for the app
+    1. sandwhiches_controller.js importing Express and sandwich.js and exproting the router for the app

 **View Setup**
 1. Create a folder named views.